 Lee’s Summit’s parks are also great for your dogs!
-Dogwood Park features a spray ground, a comfort station for the humans and five acres for canines to run around a .3-mile paved trail.
-Happy Tails Dog Park continues to be popular and includes a human playground just outside the enclosed area, a .3-mile paved trail, an agility area and comfort station.
+Dogwood Park features a spray ground, a comfort station for the humans, and five acres for canines to run around a .3-mile paved trail.
+Happy Tails Dog Park continues to be popular and includes a human playground just outside the enclosed area, a .3-mile paved trail, an agility area, and a comfort station.

 Downtown Lee’s Summit is home to a plethora of local businesses, restaurants, and centers.
 One of these is Fossil Forge, which Dave Eames started in his garage back in 2003.
 In 2015, with his next-door neighbors and business partners, he was able to buy a vacant building in downtown LS.
 This was a crucial step in the growth of the business.

 “We now had space to work on a larger variety of projects, but most importantly, have a space that customers could visit and see what we do.
 Plus, we could be a part of the ongoing revitalization of downtown.,” Eames explained.

 Fossil Forge is a design company that makes signage, furniture, sculpture, retail and restaurant decor, railings and gates, and much more.
 There are three artists who work here creating a variety of objects in wood, metal, acrylic, and other materials.